 There are no Grid Code specific alternative solutions as the Workgroup agreed that the Original Solution is sufficient for both the BSC Original and the BSC Alternative Solution.
-As the BSC alterative focuses on Contractual position, the Workgroup agreed there would not be any additional impacts to the Grid Code.
+As the BSC Alternative focuses on Contractual position, the Workgroup agreed there would not be any additional impacts to the Grid Code.

-If you would like more information on the BSC Modification P448 please click here.
+If you would like more information on the BSC P448 Alternate solution, please click here.